Your Complete Guide On How To Introduce A Kitten To A Cat

 The New Kitten Is On The Way: How To Get Ready

-Yes, the thought of bringing a new kitten home is really exciting.
-But, this is also life-changing for both you, your household members, and especially your resident cat or cats.
+Your kitten is on the way, and it’s an exciting time for you and your family.
+But this moment is also life-changing for both you, your household members, and especially your resident cat or cats.
 As such, preparing for the new cat’s arrival is crucial.

 Welcoming a kitten to their new home is somewhat similar to awaiting the arrival of a new baby.
 It’s not only about setting up your cat’s space, but more importantly, you need to prepare your resident cat emotionally and physically.